brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 Differently from the other 7 constrained functions, :eq:`rastrigin2` does not have a pseudoconvex objective function.
 Therefore, we define the optimal solution in this case in a different manner.
 We first set the constant vector :math:`x^{\textrm{shift}}=(-1,\ldots,-1)^T`.
 We then obtain a Rastrigin function whose unconstrained global optimal solution is at :math:`x^{\textrm{shift}}=(-1,\ldots,-1)^T`.
 By defintion, such a function contains many local optimal solution which are (approximately) located on the :math:`n`-dimensional integer lattice :math:`\mathbb{Z}^n` translated by :math:`-x^{\textrm{shift}}`.

 Due to the translation of the objective function by :math:`-x^{\textrm{shift}}`, the origin is no more the unconstrained global optimal solution, but an unconstrained local optimal solution.
 In order to make it the constrained global optimal solution, we add a linear constraint function :math:`g_1(x) \equiv a_1^T x` whose gradient is given by :math:`a_1 = x^{\textrm{shift}}`. :numref:`fig-cons-rastrigin` shows a 2-dimensional example of the resulting function.
 As it can be seen, all the constrained local optimal solutions in the integer lattice, situated in the upper right part of of the graph, have function values larger than the origin's due to the fact that they are farther with respect to the unconstrained global optimal solution, :math:`x^{\textrm{shift}}=(-1,\ldots,-1)^T`, which increases the value of the term :math:`\|x-x^{\textrm{shift}}\|^2` in the function and thus the function value itself.

+..
+Dimo: This section should be checked carefully by everybody, I suggest.

 .. _fig-cons-rastrigin: